Exempt vs Non-Exempt Personal Property When Filing For Chapter 7 Bankruptcy

 Federal Bankruptcy Exempt Property

 Since each state has their own exemption list, we will just go over the federal exemption list.
-If you have to use your state's list, we suggest you look up the bankruptcy code for your state on the Internet to see what property you can list on your Schedule C. The following are the most important federal exemptions:
+If you have to use your state's list, we suggest you look up the bankruptcy code for your state on the Internet to see what property you can list on your Schedule C. The following are the most important federal exemptions and the amount you can take.
+These amounts are adjusted for inflation every three years and the recent adjustment was made April 1, 2016.

 - Health Aids